Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/E02-CPE.md

 -->
 If you're doing things right, the time reported for the `ijk`-variant should be well under 3 seconds for both the C and Fortran versions...
+It is not a shame at all if you can't find the solution without looking into the solution.
+Only people with experience with compilers will likely be able to make this exercise only relying on the course materials and the compiler documentation, so don't search too long.

 ???
 Solution "Click to see the solution."
     Just as in the previous exercise, this is a pure CPU program so we can chose between the